Study in Ecuador

 Ecuador also incorporates the Galapagos Islands, or the Archipiélago de Colón as they are known locally, which are recognized as one of the most biologically unique sites in the world.
 In fact, the country as a whole is considered to be ‘megadiverse’ – a term used to describe nations with extremely high levels of biodiversity – and is believed to have the world’s highest rate of biodiversity per square kilometre.

 Universities in Ecuador

-As of 2010, Ecuador had 71 universities, attended by more than 61,000 students.
-There are as many as nine Ecuadorian universities in the 2014 QS University Rankings: Latin America, with the Universidad de San Francisco de Quito the highest ranked in the nation, ranked 71st in Latin America.
+Ecuador has over 70 universities, attended by more than 61,000 students.
+There are as many as nine Ecuadorian universities in the QS University Rankings: Latin America 2015, with the Universidad de San Francisco de Quito the highest ranked in the nation, ranked 68th in Latin America.
 With a long history of higher education, Ecuador boasts two Quito-based universities dating back to the 17th century, now merged to form the Universidad Central del Ecuador.

 The top ranked universities in Ecuador are:

 - Universidad de San Francisco de Quito (68th in Latin America)

 - Pontificia Universidad Catolica del Ecuador (99th in Latin America)